 If you want bagels that have more tangy flavor, try leaving the dough in the refrigerator for an extra day or two before you poach and bake them.
 Generally, the longer and cooler the fermentation, the more the dough will develop that characteristic acidity.

-- Optional: Sesame seeds, poppy seeds, onion, etc.
+Sesame seeds, poppy seeds, and coarse salt, optional

 Gather the ingredients.